cpelsser/rust-mdbook/src/basic-syntax/static-and-const.md

 <details>

 * `pub fn unwrap_or(self, default: T) -> T`.
 Returns the contained `Some` value or a provided default.
 Here, ZERO.unwrap_or(0) is equal to 42.
 It would return 0 if ZERO was equal to None.
-* Mention that `const` behaves semantically similar to C++'s `constexpr`.
+* `const` is used to define a constant value that is inlined wherever it is used. inlingin means that the compiler replaces all instances of the constant with its value.
-* `static`, on the other hand, is much more similar to a `const` or mutable global variable in C++.
+* `static`, on the other hand have a fixed memory location and can be mutated.
-* It isn't super common that one would need a runtime evaluated constant, but it is helpful and safer than using a static.

 </details>